-- Vaginal moisturisers available over the counter at pharmacies can help with vaginal discomfort and dryness.
+- Vaginal moisturisers available over the counter from pharmacies can help with vaginal discomfort and dryness.
 Talk to your nurse for suggested products.

 - Ask your doctor if you need to avoid products containing oestrogen.
 They can suggest non-hormonal medicines to relieve the symptoms of menopause.

-- If your menopausal symptoms are severe, talk to your doctor about the risks and benefits of taking menopause hormone therapy (MHT), previously called hormone replacement therapy (HRT).
-MHT is not usually used if you have cancer of the uterus, but may be considered in some cases if other treatments fail to manage symptoms.
-If you were already on MHT when the cancer was diagnosed, you may need to consider stopping its use as oestrogen can cause these cancers to grow.
+- If your menopause symptoms are severe, talk to your doctor about the risks and benefits of taking menopausal hormone therapy (MHT).
+Previously called hormone replacement therapy (HRT), MHT is not usually used if you have cancer of the uterus, but may be considered in some cases if other treatments fail to manage symptoms.
+If you were on MHT when the cancer was diagnosed, your doctor will usually advise stopping its use as oestrogen can cause these cancers to grow.

-- Talk to your doctor about having a bone density test or taking medicine to prevent your bones from becoming weak.
-Regular exercise will also help keep your bones strong.
-For more information, see Osteoporosis Australia on 1800 242 141.
+- Talk to your doctor about having a bone density test or taking medicine to prevent your bones from weakening.
+Call 1800 242 141 or visit healthybonesaustralia.org.au for more information.

-- Learn meditation and relaxation techniques, which may reduce stress and lessen some of the symptoms of menopause.
+- Learn meditation and relaxation techniques.
+These may be helpful in reducing stress and some menopause symptoms.